Interview – Steve Harris of Iron Maiden & British Lion

 EMI

 Steve Harris – It goes back to the ’90s really.
 Grahame Leslie, the guitar player, and Richard Taylor, the vocalist, I was working with them on stuff and names for the band – at the time they thought the name was a little hard edge for what they were doing.
-I was trying to put it in a more UFO kind of direction.
+I was trying to put it in a more UFO-kind of direction.
 Anyway, I was doing everything in those days – recording, managing, booking gigs, etc. It just kind of imploded really, but I felt I wanted to do something with it because the songs were too strong not to see the light of day.
 So that is what I did and it’s been a long time.

 Cryptic Rock – It is great you saw the project through because British Lion released their demo album back in 2012, and recently returned with a follow-up album a few weeks ago.
-The work of the band is different from Iron Maiden, whereas it is certainly more Rock driven than Metal.
+The work of the band is different from Iron Maiden, whereas it is certainly more Rock-driven than Metal.
 That said, what was the writing and recording process like for this new album, The Burning?

 Steve Harris – The new album is much more live, and the recording techniques are much more similar to what I do in Maiden really.
 I would love to actually write, record, and mix an album the same way Maiden does, but that takes time so I can’t do it completely like that with British Lion.
 At least we can do some of it like that and I am really pleased with the results.
-It’s much more live sounding and much more representative of what we are doing now.
+It’s much more live-sounding and much more representative of what we are doing now.
 It’s a lot similar to the way we play live.

 Cryptic Rock – Well the album came out very well and these are very strong songs.
 Another aspect of British Lion that is different is that much of the song themes appear more personal, introspectively-driven rather than the epic storytelling style of Iron Maiden.
-Was that also an objective with this project?
+Was that also an objective of this project?

 Steve Harris – Most of that stuff is driven by Richard Taylor.
 He wears his heart on his sleeve a lot more than I do; I tend to disguise my stuff in other stories a bit more.
 He’s a really great writer, it’s all positive and good.